barryclark/jekyll-now/_posts/2016-11-2-cost_of_machine_learning.md

 | cost (cents)  | 11          | 4.3                         |

-So, by choosing the correct hardware, and tweaking the trainig procedure to fully utilize this hardware, we reduced the cost of training from 60 cents/epoch to 4 cents/epoch.
+So, by choosing the correct hardware, and tweaking the trainig procedure to make full use of this hardware, we reduced the cost of training from 60 cents/epoch to 4 cents/epoch.

 This should make the accounting department happy :)